semrush/intergalactic/website/docs/components/tab-panel/tab-panel-code.md

 ## Manual tab activation

-By default, the component switches content manually when switching tabs.
+By default, tabs are switched manually when selected.

 ::: sandbox